-Known for its wildlife heritage, this paradise is located offshore from Mactan Island in Cebu.
+Known for its wildlife heritage, this paradise is located offshore from Mactan Island in Cebu, Philippines.

 The Olango Island Group comprises of Olango Island and its neighboring islets namely: Sulpa, Gilutongan, Nalusuan, Caohagan, Pangan-an, and Camungi.

 It is about 1,030 hectares large and is a great destination for people seeking peace and relaxation.
 With its scenic environment, it continues to attract both local and foreign nature lovers.

 If you are a huge fan of the coastal environment, this place has ports around where you can catch a good view of offshore coral reefs, flatlands, and the sunset.

 Scuba diving is also a fun activity you can do while visiting Olango Island.
 For advanced scuba divers, Tingo Point is a popular dive site to see thresher and hammerhead sharks as you swim down a sandy slope.

 For a more relaxing experience, there are numerous resorts to accommodate your swimming and other aesthetic needs.